tadahayamiz/SEAP2vec/README.md

-## histogram2vec
+## SEAP2vec
-a package that converts histogram to vector
+a package that converts SEAP data to vector

 ## Install
 - ``` pip install git+{URL OF THIS GITHUB REPOSITORY} ```